-These are our priorities as a result of our respective backgrounds that range from a masters degree in international environmental law and sustainable development to the ownership of a biodynamic cultivation estate.
+These are our priorities as a result of our respective backgrounds that range from a masters degree in international environmental law and sustainable development to the ownership of an bio-organic cultivation estate.

 We decided there and then that in our company no excuse would be important enough to compromise our values.

 Where are Aladastra yoga mats made ?

 Our mats have a double nationality!
 They are manufactured in Germany and designed and printed in Athens, Greece.

 Why did we choose Polyvinyl chloride (PVC) as a material?